BuongiornoTexas/rsrtools/README.rst

    All of the text menus and text prompts will ask you to either select a number or select y/n (followed by enter to action).

-7. At this menu, you first need to select a steam user id, so choose 1 to start a text menu for selecting from the available steam user ids.
+7. At this menu, you first need to select a Steam account id, so choose 1 to start a text menu for selecting from the available Steam account ids.
 For this tutorial, our selection options look like this::

-      Please select a steam user id/Rocksmith file set from the following options.
+      Please select a Steam account id/Rocksmith file set from the following options.

       1) Steam user '12345678'.
-This is the user logged into steam now.
+This is the user logged into Steam now.
 (Sat Sep  1 16:47:25 2018).
       0) Do nothing and raise error.

-   We get a bit of help here - only one steam id is available, and it is the user logged into steam now.
+   We get a bit of help here - only one Steam id is available, and it is the user logged into Steam now.
 So we choose 1 to select user ``12345678``.

-   Most people will only have one user id available - if you have more than one, you may need a bit of trial and error to work out which one in is yours.
+   Most people will only have one account id available - if you have more than one, you may need a bit of trial and error to work out which one in is yours.
 The easiest way to do this is select an id and then check if the Testing profile can be selected (next step).
-If not, you have the wrong steam id and need to try another one.
+If not, you have the wrong Steam id and need to try another one.

-8. After selecting a steam id, you need to select a user profile for song list creation.
+8. After selecting a Steam id, you need to select a user profile for song list creation.
    Choose 2 to start this process, and then choose a profile ('Testing' for this tutorial).
 After completing this process, the first two information lines of the song list menu should be similar to::

-            Steam user id:       '12345678'
+            Steam account id:    '12345678'
             Rocksmith profile:   'Testing'

 9. At this point, it's worth saving the changes you have made.